bachng2017/RENAT/README.md

 - [Copying And Copyrights](#copying-and-copyrights)
 - [Thanks](#thanks)

+For the impatient users, see [renat by docker](#a-glimpse-of-renat-by-docker) for quick trial.

 ## Features
 The framework provides an simple way to conduct Network Automated Testing by using simple scenario